mlavi/calmbootcamp/udacity/hce/3/outline.md

     3. Add the public cloud provider and configure in a project
     4. Deploy a marketplace blueprint and audit a workload on a public cloud (achieving public cloud PaaS)
   - Concept: Big Picture
+    A cloud experience should be generally be similar across different providers, but each will have particular differences in terminology and implementation.
+In course 1 we outlined the progression from IaaS to PaaS to SaaS offerings.
+When dealing with a public cloud provider, you'll be able to choose from a variety of data centers in different regions of the world, that will anchor you to the local capabilities of the region.
+Generally, while most public cloud facilities are available in all regions, they may have different costs and potential limitations.

+    In course 3, we'll focus on just adding one public cloud provider: the leader of the industry, Amazon Web Services (AWS).
+We'll add AWS to Calm as a new provider and then enable it in your project.
+Then we'll augment our three tier web app blueprint to become a hybrid cloud web tier across both public and private cloud IaaS.

   - Concept: Developing Your Intuition
-    A cloud experience should be generally be similar, but have particular differences in terminology and implementation.
     We'll explore governance in AWS public cloud with IAM, then VM, OS Image, and SSH keypair properties of EC2, just as we did with Nutanix AOS and AHV.
 Here's a map:
     | Term | Nutanix | AWS |
     | ---- | ------- | --- |